 LAKEVILLE, MINN.
-[July 31, 2019] - ImageTrend, Inc. announced the winners of the 2019 Hooley™ Awards at the 11th annual ImageTrend Connect Conference.
+[July 22, 2021] - ImageTrend, Inc. announced the winners of the 2021 Hooley™ Awards at the 13th annual ImageTrend Connect Conference.
 The Hooley Awards celebrate innovative ideas and programs in the EMS, fire and healthcare industries.
-Nominees were narrowed down to a field of nine finalists – three in each of three categories – from which the winners were selected by a panel of third-party judges.
+Nominees were narrowed down to a field of nine finalists – three in each of the three categories – from which the winners were selected by a panel of third-party judges.
 Judges cast votes via secret ballot for each category.
-ImageTrend extends congratulations to the nominees, finalists and winners of the Fifth Annual Hooley Awards.
+ImageTrend extends congratulations to the nominees, finalists and winners of the Sixth Hooley Awards.

 To recognize those who are serving in a new or innovative way to meet the needs of their organization, including developing programs or solutions to benefit providers, administrators, or the community.

 Winner: Christopher Torno, Eureka Fire Protection District, Pediatric Situation Tools

 Chris created a Pediatric Situation Tool™ for Eureka Fire Protection District to assist with pediatric calls, which account for 8% of their annual call volume.
 This tool allows providers to focus on treating their patient and also properly document the incident using the time-stamp feature of Situation Tools.
 With the combined usage of the new Broselow bags and the Pediatric Situation Tools, providers have relayed a decrease in stress level during pediatric calls.

 To recognize those that are going above and beyond the call of duty, and breaking new ground or serving in a humanitarian way.